yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 - `/fr/assets/js/data/search.json`{: .filepath}
 - `/de/assets/js/data/search.json`{: .filepath}

 Therefore, the problematic part is the "Search Loader".
-The problem of pages in languages other than English not being searched occurs because `_includes/search-loader.html`{: .filepath} statically loads only the English index file (`/assets/js/data/search.json`{: .filepath}) regardless of the language of the page currently being visited.
+The issue of non-English pages not being searchable occurs because `_includes/search-loader.html`{: .filepath} statically loads only the English index file (`/assets/js/data/search.json`{: .filepath}) regardless of the language of the page being visited.

-> - However, unlike markdown or html format files, for JSON files, the Polyglot wrapper works for Jekyll-provided variables such as `post.title`, `post.content`, etc., but it seems that the [Relativized Local Urls](https://github.com/untra/polyglot?tab=readme-ov-file#relativized-local-urls) feature does not work.
+> - However, unlike markdown or html format files, for JSON files, Polyglot wrappers for Jekyll-provided variables like `post.title`, `post.content` work, but the [Relativized Local Urls](https://github.com/untra/polyglot?tab=readme-ov-file#relativized-local-urls) feature does not seem to work.
-> - Similarly, I confirmed during the testing process that within the JSON file template, it's not possible to access the [{% raw %}`{{ site.default_lang }}`, `{{ site.active_lang }}`{% endraw %} liquid tags additionally provided by Polyglot](https://github.com/untra/polyglot?tab=readme-ov-file#features) other than the variables provided by Jekyll by default.
+> - Similarly, I confirmed during testing that within JSON file templates, it's not possible to access [additional liquid tags provided by Polyglot](https://github.com/untra/polyglot?tab=readme-ov-file#features) such as {% raw %}`{{ site.default_lang }}`, `{{ site.active_lang }}`{% endraw %} beyond the variables provided by Jekyll.
 >
-> Therefore, while values such as `title`, `snippet`, `content` in the index file are generated differently for each language, the `url` value returns the default path without considering the language, and appropriate handling for this needs to be added to the "Search Loader" part.
+> Therefore, while values like `title`, `snippet`, and `content` in the index file are generated differently for each language, the `url` value returns the default path without considering the language, and appropriate handling needs to be added to the "Search Loader" part.
 {: .prompt-warning }

-### Problem Resolution
+### Solution
-To solve this, you need to modify the contents of `_includes/search-loader.html`{: .filepath} as follows:
+To solve this, modify the content of `_includes/search-loader.html`{: .filepath} as follows:

 {% raw %}
 ```